-Sylvamo, including all its subsidiaries, is committed to conducting business with honesty and integrity wherever we operate around the world, treating all people with dignity and respect and complying with applicable laws, regulations and treaties.
+Sylvamo Corporation ("Sylvamo") is committed to conducting business with honesty and integrity wherever we operate around the world, treating all people with dignity and respect and complying with applicable laws, regulations and treaties.
 We are also committed to protecting and promoting human rights globally.
 We do not tolerate prohibited child labor, slave labor or the use of force or other forms of coercion, fraud, deception, abuse of power or other means to control people in order to exploit them.
-As the parent corporation to Sylvamo subsidiaries doing business in the United Kingdom, Sylvamo Europe SRL ("Sylvamo Europe") makes this declaration of behalf of Sylvamo and these subsidiaries.